Pee-Yew: How Much Does Professional Pet Odor Removal Cost?

 This May Also Interest You: How Much Does It Cost to Have Your Carpets Professionally Cleaned?

 Whether you've moved into a home once occupied by pets or your furry family members have created an aroma that's less-than-desirable, professional odor removal may be the best solution.

 What Do Odor Removal Companies Charge?

 Odor removal service costs depend on a variety of factors, including how stubborn the odors are and the size of the area that needs to be cleaned.
-According to Shiny Carpet Cleaning of Virginia, most professional services charge between $50 and $125 per hour.
+According to Fixr, most professional services charge $150 to $250 (CAD 190 to CAD 320) per visit.
 Preferences such as environmentally friendly cleaning options or zero-chemical processes tend to drive the price up to the higher end of that spectrum.

 How Much Does It Cost to Deodorize a House?

-If you're looking at professional pet odor removal solutions for your entire house, the cost can range from around $500 to more than $3,000.
+If you're looking at professional pet odor removal solutions for your entire house, the cost can range from around $900 to $1,250 (CAD 1,150 to CAD 1,600).
 The total price depends on the size of your home, the area where you live and the type of deodorizing solution you want.

 Will Professional Carpet Cleaning Remove Pet Odors?

 Typically, the pet odors that linger in your carpet come from more than one source.
 Urine can seep below the surface of the carpet and into the underpadding below.
 It's not just the urine that smells; mold and mildew can grow due to the trapped moisture, and this can create its own odor.
 Bacteria left behind by your pets can also generate an odor.

 Whether or not professional carpet cleaning can remove pet odors depends on whether they can remove the odor-causing elements.
 Professional solutions do much more than the simple cleaning you can do with your vacuum or even a store-bought carpet cleaner.
 This is often enough to reduce or remove pet odors.